Evidence Exam Feedback Memo

 - No Grade Changes.
 I want to make one thing perfectly clear: I have never changed an exam grade for any reason other than a mathematical error.
 Barring mathematical errors, your grade is not going to be changed.
 Grading is a time-consuming and difficult process.
 The only fair way to do it is to grade in the context of each class.
 I look for a fair overall grade distribution and follow the rank of each student within the class in awarding the final grade.

 - Results in General.
-The TRUE/FALSE average was 11.07, slightly above last year's average of 11.05 out of 12.
-The average score for the essay was 144 out of 360, down from the 161 averaged last year.
+The TRUE/FALSE average was 11.39, significantly above last year's average of 11.07 out of 12; two-thirds of the class had perfect scores; the lowest score was 6 of 12.
+The average score for the essay was 151 out of 360, up from the 144 averaged last year.

-- Exceeding the Word Count.
-Most students stayed within the word limit.
-There were no major deductions for exceeding it.
+- Exceeding the Character Count.
+Most students stayed within the character limit.
+No major deductions for this.

 Rather than transcribing the full exam which is posted here as well, I will again simply provide the answers here in three forms.
 First, a short grading sheet, second a more detailed grading rubric, and third the explanation of the True/False and some specific thoughts on the essay answers and their successes and shortcomings.